nus-cs2113-AY2021S2/tp/docs/UserGuide.md

 - NUSMaze then prompts you to input a desired `ALIAS_NAME`.

-- Note that there cannot be more than multiple blocks sharing the same alias.
+- Note that there cannot be multiple blocks sharing the same alias.

 #### 4.4.2 Viewing all aliases
 Lists all aliases that are currently active.<br>
-Format : `show aliase`
+Format : `show alias`

 #### 4.4.3 Deleting aliases
 Deletes an alias that was previously created.<br>